karankaw/CasparHealth/README-Kubernetes.md

 - Please go through my inline Comments in YAML for more insights.
 - I have used Secrets(BASE64 Encoded) and Congigmap and populated them as ENV
   * Ideally, We should Mount Secrets as Volume (Will need to change code too) or use ```Vault``` 'Azure KeyVault' or 'AWS Secrets Manager'
-- PersistentVolume for DB - I have used PVC and Minikube had a Default Storage Class which dynamically created PV for me.
+- PersistentVolume for PostgresDB - I have used PVC and Minikube had a Default Storage Class which dynamically created PV for me.
 - "spa" service has 2 Volumes in Docker-Compose, but they are already baked in Image, So I did not added any volume "spa"
 - Created Kubernetes Job to run *rake* tasks for intial Database Bootstrapping